BurntLog/UOS---Cyber-Bootcamp---Project-1/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the network and system logs.
 - _What does Filebeat watch for?_
-  - Filebeat monitors the log files or any any other items/locations that you specify, collects log events, and forwards these logs to the ELK Server.
+  - Filebeat monitors the log files or any other items/locations that you specify, collects log events, and forwards these logs to the ELK Server.
 - _What does Metricbeat record?_
   - Metricbeat takes the metrics and statistics that it collects (for example, system metrics including CPU and disk usage, overall memory usage etc) and forwards this information to the Elk Server for review and further analysis.